bowbowbow/Friday/README.md

 ## Prerequisites

-- Python3.6
+- python3.6
-- Numpy
+- numpy
 - torch
-- AllenNLP
-- stanfordcorenlp
+- allennlp
 - nltk
+- (Optional: stanfordcorenlp)

 - Download `glove.6B.200d.txt` from [here](http://nlp.stanford.edu/data/glove.6B.zip) and locate it into `/dat` directory.

 - Download appropriate version of  `chromedriver.exe` with your Chrome version and locate into `/dat` directory.

+- (Optional: Download stanfordcorenlp model from [here](http://nlp.stanford.edu/software/stanford-corenlp-full-2018-10-05.zip) and locate in project directory.
+If use NLTK, don't need to download this.)

 ## Package Structure